Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 - Do I need to adjust my treatment plan?

-- Do I need to change my diet or exercise routine?
+- Do I need to change my eating or exercise routine?

 - I have other health conditions.
 How can I manage these conditions together?

-Questions to ask if you haven't been diagnosed with diabetes include:
+Questions to ask your health care provider if you haven't been diagnosed with diabetes include:

 - Is hypoglycemia the most likely cause of my symptoms?